 Publication of this announcement does not oblige NOAA to award any specific project or to provide special fishing privileges.

-3. National Environmental Policy Act (NEPA).
-See the NEPA information in Section IV, B, of this announcement.
+- 3. National Environmental Policy Act (NEPA).
+See the NEPA information in Section IV, B, of this announcement. - 4.
+Unpaid or delinquent tax liability.